ekam-g/CacheStore/README.md

 # Welcome To CacheStore Database!

+Note the name was changed to cache_store so use this https://crates.io/crates/cache_store

 ## What is this?

 this is a cache database for you to git clone and use in your project!